Andreas Müller (athlete)

 Andreas Müller (Erfurt, 22 February 1971) is a paralympic athlete from Germany competing mainly in category F34 throws events.

-Andreas competed in all three throws in the class C5 at the 1992 Summer Paralympics in Barcelona but did not manage to win any medals.
+Müller competed in all three throws in the class C5 at the 1992 Summer Paralympics in Barcelona but did not manage to win any medals.
 In 1996 Summer Paralympics he won the F32-33 discus and won the silver in F32-33 shot put.
 In 2000 he won a second silver in the F34 discus.